joaovitormarianocorreia/joaovitormarianocorreia/README.md

 - 👋 Hi, I’m @joaovitormarianocorreia
-- 👀 I’m interested in machine learning, deep learning, computer vision and robotic
+- 👀 I’m interested in nlp and robotics
-- 🌱 I’m currently learning deep learning applied to robot control
 - 📫 How to reach me joaovitormarianocorreia@gmail.com

 <!---